matrix-org/matrix-spec-proposals/specification/appendices/identifier_grammar.rst

 Implementations are free to do this mapping however they choose.
-Since the user ID is opaque except to the implementation which created it, the only requirement is that the implemention can perform the mapping consistently.
+Since the user ID is opaque except to the implementation which created it, the only requirement is that the implementation can perform the mapping consistently.
 However, we suggest the following algorithm:

 1. Encode character strings as UTF-8.